 Another winery that offers guided tours and tastings is Bodegas Habla, located in Trujillo, producing wines under the Denomination of Origin Vinos de la Tierra de Extremadura.

-I must admit, that I keep bringing olive oil back from my trips to Extremadura.
-Although I can find Spanish olive oil brands in UK supermarkets, they’re not exactly the best.
-I find them lacking flavour and overpriced, so my home kitchen has a strict Extremadura only olive oil policy.
+I must admit that, before Brexit, I brought olive oil back from my trips to Extremadura.
+Although I could find Spanish olive oil brands in UK supermarkets, they’re not exactly the best.
+I find them lacking flavour and overpriced, so my home kitchen had a strict Extremadura-only olive oil policy.

 Having grown up in Jaraíz de la Vera, in northern Extremadura, I can still remember the strong smell of paprika that impregnated the town in autumn, during the pepper milling season in the local factories.
 The Denomination of Origin Pimentón de la Vera includes 16 brands of paprika.
 Some of the ones I regularly use are La Chinata, El Colorín, La Dalia and Clavel de la Vera (my favourite brand being La Dalia).

 Locals sometimes refer to our beloved pimentón as ‘red gold’, such is our appreciation for this product, which comes in three different flavours: dulce (sweet), agridulce (bittersweet) and picante (spicy).
-Paprika is widely used in all sorts of products and dishes, be it fried eggs, stews, cold meats or La Vera-style fried breadcrumbs (read the recipe here).
+Paprika is widely used in all sorts of products and dishes, be it fried eggs, stews, cold meats or La Vera-style fried breadcrumbs.

 The Villuercas-Ibores area, in the southeast of Cáceres province is where you’ll find the best honey in Extremadura, awarded the Denomination of Origin Miel Villuercas Ibores.
 Under this denomination they produce four types of honey: chestnut monofloral honey, retama sphaerocarpa monofloral honey, multifloral honey and honeydew honey.
 If you like to top up your porridge or granola with honey, a jar of this golden product will make a good souvenir from your trip to Extremadura.